USC alumna wins a Student Academy Award - Daily Trojan

 Initially, Thomas wanted to bring Young-Stephens onto an independent film he was working on as a set decorator.
 She reluctantly agreed but, in the spur of the moment, explained that she actually didn’t have an eye for draping blankets over chairs or propping pillows to make the environment come to life — instead, she wanted to be behind the camera.
 Thomas got up and walked out of the room.

-Starting off a relationship lying is never a great idea, but it worked for De’Onna — Thomas came back in with a producer who offered her a job as an assistant to Hollywood heavyweights Taraji P. Henson, Octavia Spencer and Janelle Monáe on the set of “Hidden Figures.”
+Afterward, Thomas came back in with a producer who offered her a job as an assistant to Hollywood heavyweights Taraji P. Henson, Octavia Spencer and Janelle Monáe on the set of “Hidden Figures.”

 This turned out to be an invaluable opportunity, as she was able to network and learn from all the roles on set, from the camera crew to the cinematographers, all the way to director Theodore Melfie, who eventually wrote one of Young-Stephens’s recommendation letters for admission into the MFA program at USC.

-Note: Correction: This article was updated to correct the last name of August K. Burton and Madison Kloeber.
-The Daily Trojan regrets these errors.
-Editor’s Note: This article has been updated to remove editorialized content and include additional context.